AdhamNiazi/PongAI/README.md

 ## Features

 - **Reinforcement Learning**: Uses reinforcement learning algorithms to train the Pong AI.
-- **Interactive Jupyter Notebook**: Provides a hands-on approach to understanding and running the AI training and evaluation.
+Rewards given based on its performace.